Vegan Pizza Rolls

 - Add the flour and mix until a dough forms.
-If using gluten free flour, add 2 tablespoon of non dairy milk to the dough and use your hands to work it in.
+If using gluten free flour, add the non dairy yogurt to the dough and use your hands to work it in.
 This will help the gluten free dough hold together better when rolling.
 If working with regular all purpose flour, this is not necessary.

 - Form the dough into a round mound and cover the bowl with plastic wrap or a kitchen towel.
 Allow it to sit for an hour.
 I like to sit my bowl on top of a preheated oven.
 The warmth from the oven helps the dough rise faster.
 Note, if using gluten free all purpose flour, the dough will rise slightly less than the dough containing gluten.

 - After the dough has risen for an hour place it on a floured surface and roll the dough into a ¼ inch oval or rectangle (add more flour if the dough is too sticky to roll).
 Note, if using gluten-free flour, the dough will be slightly more dry.
 Spread the softened butter to cover the dough.
 Then sprinkle the cheese and tomatoes on top.
 Finally, sprinkle the minced garlic over the dough and season with the herbs, salt, and pepper to taste.

 - Preheat the oven to 350.